By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 Aside from Khao San, Bangkok has several other nightlife districts!
 Most clubs and bars are safe, but as in any other major city, not all.
 Scams targeting tourists do exist at some establishments.
 You’ve probably heard about tourists entering a bar and then not being allowed to leave without paying a hefty price for a ridiculously overpriced drink.

 If you want to try Bangkok nightlife and make sure you’re in good hands, you may join a guided tour.
-Klook has two main options: a bar hopping tour, more like a pub crawl, and a Hangover tour, where you get to visit the bars featured in The Hangover 2 movie (including a ping pong show)!
+Several tour packages are available online but these are the two popular options: a bar hopping tour, more like a pub crawl, and a Hangover tour, where you get to visit the bars featured in The Hangover 2 movie (including a ping pong show)!

 JOIN HANGOVER TOUR HERE!